tchekjunior/FXAAMonoGame/README.md

 Use

-- "F" to toggle between using FXAA and not using FXAA
+- "F" to toggle FXAA
 - "G" to toggle between "console" and "pc quality" FXAA functions inside the shader